The making of Modi's Ramrajya: How Indian citizens became subjects and the Prime Minister king

 The Modi-Shah BJP has also reimagined the relationship between the state and the people.
 Elections are not central to this vision.
 The objective is to create a community of subjects, who are no longer citizens.
 They owe absolute allegiance to the leader.
 They are children, and he is their guardian.
 He takes decisions for them, in their best interest.
 The leader’s decisions do not need the active support of the subjects.
 Indeed, at times, the people might even suffer for the larger goal envisioned by the leader.

 This is carefully played out in the idea of the Ram Mandir, and the attendant iconography, where Modi is seen to be larger than the deity himself, holding his hand and taking him to his rightful abode.
 Modi, with his longer hair and almost flowing beard, is presented as a Rajarshi – a king who has attained the status of a sage.
-The ‘state-community’ finds its purest representation in the Ram Mandir, where India returns to an imaginary Ram Rajya, outside the ‘western’ idea of democracy.
+The “state-community” finds its purest representation in the Ram Mandir, where India returns to an imaginary Ram Rajya, outside the “western” idea of democracy.

 This is a crucial moment in India’s politics – one that completely reverses what the liberal vision of the nation tried to establish.
 It is not just about secularism, it is about modern-liberal ideas of liberty, individualism and rights.
 That project stands defeated in this battle.
 The question is whether this is the end of the war.